 - a narrative explaining the proposed radiocommunication system and service;

 - if this is a commercial service, the company’s ownership and control structure;

 - the name and address of the applicant;

 - a list of frequencies or frequency block(s) being applied for; and

 - a map(s) clearly showing the proposed geographic or service area.

-Applicants must certify that they have read, understand and comply with the requirements of holding a spectrum licence, including all conditions of licence applicable to the radio service, including and not limited to:
+Applicants must certify that they have read and both understand and comply with the requirements of holding a spectrum licence, including all conditions of licence applicable to the radio service, which include but are not limited to: